XiaokunHou/XiaokunHou.github.io/contention.md

 ---

 ## Contention
 Contention is the journal co-hosted by the **Cultural Processes and Groups Lab**, at the University of Kent.
-The journal was first funded in 2014 and it has now reached its eight volume and ffteenth issue.
+The journal was first funded in 2014 and it has now reached its eight volume and fifteenth issue.

 **Editors**: Dr. Benjamin Abrams (University College London) & Dr. Giovanni A. Travaglino (University of Kent)